Every planar graph with the Liouville property is amenable: Introduction

+\begin{eg} The aforementioned example of a 1-way infinite path with the $n$-th edge replaced by $2^n$ edges, is transient, but not roundabout-transient.
+Indeed, each roundabout $\mathring{v}$ contains a cut consisting of just two edges separating the root from infinity.
+Thus the effective resistance to infinity is infinite in the roundabout graph, and Lyons' criterion (\autoref{lyons}) implies recurrence. \end{eg}

-Another way how one might try to strengthen the transience condition is to require that there is a flow $f$ witnessing the transience which does not only have finite Dirichlet energy but finite norm in a different Hilbert space, where we give weights to the edges depending on the degrees of their endvertices.
-Following up, these ideas, we could show that \autoref{thm:UK-trans} implies the following
+We also provide a further way to strengthen the transience condition so as to guarantee Dirichlet harmonic functions.
+The idea is to require that there is a flow $f$ from some vertex having not only finite Dirichlet energy, as required by Lyons' criterion, but also a finite norm in a different Hilbert space, obtained by giving weights to the edges depending on the degrees of their end-vertices.
+This is made precise in the following corollary of \autoref{thm:UK-trans}, which we deduce in \autoref{sec9}.